akabor/BusTracker/README.md

 ## Roadmap

 Future updates to this program will include additional routes and a drop down to select the route to display.

+## License Information

+Please read all information located in the LICENSE file in this repository.